-- 1. Increasing "disinformation research and tracking within the Surgeon General's office" and "flagging problematic posts for Facebook that spread disinformation[;]" and - 2.
-Proposing various "changes . . .to social media platforms," including recommendations that they "publicly share the impact of misinformation on their platform" (such as "data on the reach of COVID-19 misinformation"), "create a robust enforcement strategy", "take faster action against harmful posts," and "promote quality information sources in their feed algorithm."
-(Id. at ¶ 31) (emphasis removed). - July 16, 2021: Press Secretary Psaki is asked by a reporter to define the "role" the Biden Administration plays in "flagging Facebook 'disinformation.'"
-(Id. at ¶ 33) (citation omitted).
-She responds that "it shouldn't come as any surprise that we're in regular touch with social media platforms-just like we're in regular touch with all of you and your media outlets-about areas where we have concern [and] information that might be useful."
+1. Increasing "disinformation research and tracking within the Surgeon General's office" and "flagging problematic posts for Facebook that spread disinformation[;]" and 2.
+Proposing various "changes . . . to social media platforms," including recommendations that "publicly share thev the impact of misinformation on their platform" (such as of "data the reach on COVID-19 misinformation"). "create а robust enforcement strategy", "take faster action against harmful posts," and "promote quality information sources in their feed algorithm."
+(Id. at ¶ 31) (emphasis removed).

+July 16, 2021: Press Secretary Psaki is asked by a reporter to define the "role" the Biden Administration plays in "flagging Facebook 'disinformation.""
+(Id. at $\P$ 33) (citation omitted).
+She responds that "it shouldn't come as any surprise that we're in regular touch with social media platforms just like we're in regular touch with all of you and your media outlets-about areas where we have concern [and] information that might be useful."
 (Id.)
 Press Secretary Psaki further notes, for example, that the Biden Administration "regularly mak[es] sure social media platforms are aware of the latest narratives dangerous to public health," and that the administration is actively "engaging" with the companies to "understand" their enforcement policies.
 (Id.)